KaiTheRedNinja/Portfolio/Documentation.docc/My Work/Industry Experience.md

 # Industry Experience

+The companies I've had the pleasure to work with

 ## Overview
 I've worked with various companies in the tech industry, both local and international.
 Here are some of the highlights.